liferay/liferay-docs/discover/deployment/articles-dxp/04-maintaining-liferay/01-patching-liferay/02-patching-liferay.markdown

 If you want to remove all patches you've installed, use the `./patching-tool.sh revert` command.
 This removes all patches from your installation.

-The OSGi state folder may contain obsolete bundles in its cache that must be removed.
-If it exists, delete the *osgi/state* folder in Liferay Home.
+Prior to Fix Pack 13, the OSGi state folder could retain obsolete bundles in its cache.
+If you're running a version prior to Fix Pack 13, delete the *osgi/state* folder in Liferay Home.

 ## Cleaning Up [](id=cleaning-up)